avikodak/BengaluruStartupInterviews/README.md

 * How do you improve database performance ?
 * What and how does HTTPS works ?
 * What are different types of engine types in MySQL ?
+* Explain how you will design and implement login feature for a website ?

 ### Javascript Questions
 * Scope of a variable in javascript